regardingwork/regardingwork.github.com/_posts/2011-08-12-100-ways-to-get-more-done.markdown

 	<li>Engage in <a href='http://structuredprocrastination.com/'> Structured Procrastination</a>.
 This is helpful in compressing your available time for high-priority tasks to increase urgency, consolidating low-priority tasks into allocated time, working on self-deception and determining the true importance of all tasks.</li>
     <li>have a cup of tea, away from your desk, in silence. don't flick through a magazine, just sit and drink the tea</li>
     <li>have a sacred thinking spot, like a cafe you only go to by yourself, or a tree that nobody else would think to sit under</li>

-    <h2>Working on the most important thing</h2>
-    <li>Get a friend to audit your task list or calendar at regular intervals.</li>
-    <li>write an email to a respected acquaintance listing everything you did today. you'll probably be too embarrassed to hit send, so consider what you'll change tomorrow to make it an email you can be proud of</li>
-    <li>know your hourly rate</li>

-    <h2>Doing things for the wrong reason</h2>
-    <li>don't do things to signal something dumb, like status on intelligence or work ethic</li>
-    <li>don't do something just because "it's your job". you have more control over your job than you think</li>
-    <li>never, ever do busy work. sets a bad habit</li>
-    <li>understand sunk cost bias so you can identify when you're falling for it</li>

     <h2>Further study</h2>
     <li><strong><a href="!!">Learn about flow theory</a></strong> so that whenever you have a chance you can opt for fulfilling rather than temporarily pleasurable activities.
 Some of Csikszentmihalyi's conclusions are non-trivial, for instance shooting the breeze with old friends is deceptively fun but rarely fulfilling, whereas talking to a stranger can sometimes induce a flow state.</li>